simphotonics/time_tracker/README.md

 however instead of elapsed ticks it records a [`DateTime`][DateTime] point whenever its status changes.

-The image below shows the available tracker states (blue font), transitions (orange arrows), and status changing methods (green font).
+The image below shows the available tracker states (blue font) and available transitions (orange arrows) from one state to the another.

-Calling a status changing method when there is no transition defined has no effect.
-For example, calling the method `end()` when the object has status `TimeStatus.ready`.

 ![TimeStatus](https://github.com/simphotonics/time_tracker/raw/main/images/time_status.svg?sanitize=true)

+Status changing methods are printed with green font.
+Calling a status changing method where there is no transition defined has no effect.
+For example: calling the method `end()` when the object has status `TimeStatus.ready` has no effect.

-The class [`TimeTracker`][TimeTracker] provides methods for json-serialization.
+In addition to methods for recording time points, the class [`TimeTracker`][TimeTracker] provides methods for json-serialization.
 It overrides the equality operator such that objects with the same status and the same recorded time points are considered equal.
 As such, a deserialized object will compare equal to the original object.